scala/scala-lang/blog/_posts/2021-01-19-scala-native-0.4-release.md

 ```

 ### Better interop for functions
-Since 0.3.9 it was possible to pass Scala functions to native libraries by defining `CFuncPtrN` - SAM traits working as
+Since 0.3.9 it was possible to pass Scala functions to native libraries by defining `CFuncPtrN` - single abstract method traits working as
 a wrapper for Scala functions.
 Native calls to such functions were done via generated `externForwarder` - method,
 boxing parameters before passing them to the function, and unboxing results.
 On the other hand, if you wanted to use a native function you could declare it as an `extern`.